 7.04.
 Types of emulsifiers for haircare In this lesson you will learn about most common emulsifiers used in haircare products and which of them are permitted in certified natural and organic products.

 Module 8: Formulating and Making Conditioners

-8.2 Formulating conditioner for different hair types After this lesson, you’ll know how to modify conditioner formulas to suit different hair types including normal, dry, oily and African hair (which has some specific requirements).
+8.2 Formulating conditioner for different hair types After this lesson, you’ll know how to modify conditioner formulas to suit different hair types including normal, dry, oily and Afro-textured hair (which has some specific requirements).

 8.3 Formulating rinse-off conditioners Learn to formulate the most popular type of conditioner!
 Plus look over our shoulder as we formulate a COSMOS standard Shea and Coconut Conditioner for Dry Hair so you can see step-by-step how a rinse-off conditioner formula is put together.